datanav/docs/technical/tripletex-powerofficego.rst

      - "string"

-Tripletex Customer to PowerOfficeGo Customers
+Tripletex Customer to Powerofficego Customers
 ---------------------------------------------
-removed person customers for now until that pattern is resolved, it  will be synchronized with a PowerOfficeGo Customers.
+removed person customers for now until that pattern is resolved, it  will be synchronized with a Powerofficego Customers.

-If a matching PowerOfficeGo Customers already exists, the Tripletex Customer will be merged with the existing one.
+If a matching Powerofficego Customers already exists, the Tripletex Customer will be merged with the existing one.
-If no matching PowerOfficeGo Customers is found, a new PowerOfficeGo Customers will be created.
+If no matching Powerofficego Customers is found, a new Powerofficego Customers will be created.

-A Tripletex Customer will merge with a PowerOfficeGo Customers if one of the following property combinations match:
+A Tripletex Customer will merge with a Powerofficego Customers if one of the following property combinations match:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer Property
-     - PowerOfficeGo Customers Property
+     - Powerofficego Customers Property
    * - email
      - EmailAddress

-Once a link between a Tripletex Customer and a PowerOfficeGo Customers is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Customer and a Powerofficego Customers is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Customer and a PowerOfficeGo Customers:
+The following properties are synchronized between a Tripletex Customer and a Powerofficego Customers:

 .. list-table::
    :header-rows: 1

    * - Tripletex Customer Property
-     - PowerOfficeGo Customers Property
+     - Powerofficego Customers Property
-     - PowerOfficeGo Data Type
+     - Powerofficego Data Type
    * - customerNumber
      - Number
      - "string"